variantstudios/wisdomwaysacupuncture.com/_posts/2017-04-03-success-stories-from-the-clinic-lyme-disease.md

 This patient came in with a much more complex mix of symptoms.
 While I wasn't convinced they were all related to Lyme, her doctors were telling her they were not just the Lyme, but co-infections.

-She had alternating constipation and diarrhea, anxiety, extreme fatigue, headaches, body aches, insomnia, and also strange nervy sensations that would move throughout her body.&nbsp; Some of these symptoms she had had before the Lyme, but everything had gotten worse around the time of the Lyme diagnosis.
+She had alternating constipation and diarrhea, anxiety, extreme fatigue, headaches, body aches, insomnia, and also strange nervy sensations that would move throughout her body.
+Some of these symptoms she had had before the Lyme, but everything had gotten worse around the time of the Lyme diagnosis.
 Additionally, she had always suffered from painful periods.

 She had been sick for about 10 months, and unlike the first patient had only taken one round of antibiotics.
 It didn't change her symptoms, and being more natural minded she went to a functional western doctor for other options.
 That doctor put her on an herbal protocol for 3 months to treat the infections.
 It didn't really change her symptoms either.